-Sit-stand desks are popular among ergonomic-minded business professionals because they give employees the option to stand or sit as needed.
+Sit-stand desks are popular among ergonomic-minded business professionals because they allow employees to stand or sit as needed.
 For sit-stand desks, screens must be mounted to the desk to prevent them from falling when an adjustment is made.
-Remember that cords and plugs shift when desk surfaces raise and lower, so failure to screw panels and screens into place can cause cords and other items on the desk to drag screens down.
+Remember that cords and plugs shift when desk surfaces rise and lower, so failure to screw panels and screens into place can cause cords and other items on the desk to drag screens down.

-Another way to make work stations with sit-stand desks safe is to rotate and stagger desks for greater distancing between employees.
-By spreading employees out, keeping at least 6 feet of space between desks, there's less chance to spread germs during normal daily interactions.
+Another way to make workstations with sit-stand desks safe is to rotate and stagger desks for greater distancing between employees.
+By spreading employees out and keeping at least 6 feet of space between desks, there’s less chance of spreading germs during normal daily interactions.

 Panel and screen modifications make independent desks safer for social distancing purposes.
-Most of these changes are designed to enable people to see their neighbors, what is going on around them, and activities that are taking place in the workplace - all while minimizing exposure to germs.
+Most of these changes are designed to enable people to see their neighbors, what is happening around them, and activities that are taking place in the workplace – all while minimizing exposure to germs.

 - Desk-mounted back screens.
 Desk-mounted back screens provide privacy and can help prevent the transmission of aerosols.

 - Desk-mounted surround screens and enclosures.
-Surround screens provide even more protection and can provide more privacy in spaces where separation is important.
+Surround screens provide even more protection and more privacy in spaces where separation is important.

 - Separate facing and/or adjacent desks with floor-standing delineation.
-Desks that face one another can be made safer with modular walls between.
+Desks that face one another can be made safer with modular walls between them.

 Panels and Doorways

 Panels and doors can be installed anywhere!
 Add doors to cubicles to reduce air circulation in the office.
 Doors provide privacy and can help stop the spread of illnesses like COVID-19.
 Some businesses add panels along corridors or walkways to prevent the spread of germs between people passing through the hallway.